 This is the time of the year when people start thinking about booking summer and fall vacations.
 If you don’t book early, some tour companies run out of space, especially within the national parks.
 Many big tour companies reserve rooms a year in advance and usually when they run out of rooms, there aren’t anymore until the following year.
-Have you considering traveling by Amtrak?
+Have you considered traveling by Amtrak?

 Slow Travel Passenger Trains